Melilla: Religion

-Melilla has been praised as an example of multiculturalism, being a small city in which one can find Christians, Muslims, Jews, Hindus, and Buddhists represented.
+Melilla has been praised as an example of multiculturalism, being a small city in which one can find Christians, Muslims, Hindus, Buddhists and Jews represented.

 Judaism

-Percentagewise, Melilla may be the most Jewish city in Spain with around 1,000 Jews still living in the city, down from 7,000 around the year 1930, which is mainly due to economic reasons resulting in moving to the Spanish mainland, Israel or elsewhere.
+Percentagewise, Melilla may be the most Jewish city in Spain with around 1,000 Jews living in the city, down from 7,000 around the year 1930.
+This is mainly due to economic reasons, as a result of moving to the Spanish mainland, Israel or Venezuela.
 Melilla plays an important part in the history of Jews in Spain, having been exempt from the expulsion of Jews from Spain.
 The expelled Spanish Jews were Sephardic Jews and subsequently found a new home in neighboring Morocco, including Melilla.
 Especially during the second half of the 19th century, many of the expelled Sephardic Jews moved from northern Morocco to Melilla.
 The first ones were traders from the Moroccan cities who came for economic and safety reasons.
-Later, impoverished Jews from the rural Riffian areas joined, also because of safety reasons.
-Thus, Melilla's special geographical and political situation has made the city the oldest and one of the most important centers of Sephardic Judaism in today's Spain, traditional home of the Sephards.
+Later, impoverished Jews from the rural Riffian areas joined, also due to safety reasons.
+Melilla's special geographical and political situation has made the city the oldest, and one of the most important centers of Sephardic Judaism in today's Spain, traditional home of the Sephards.

+In 2026, Melilla's government granted €40,000 to its Jewish community for cultural activities and synagogue maintenance.
+This was part of the "Route of the Temples" initiative of the city.